DenisseDuque/Metacrafters/SCM_ETH_AVAX/README.md

 ### Executing program

+1. In the main directory type: npm i
-1. Open two additional terminals
+2. Open two additional terminals
-2. In the second terminal, type: npx hardhat node
+3. In the second terminal, type: npx hardhat node
-3. In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js
+4. In the third terminal, type: npx hardhat run --network localhost scripts/deploy.js
-4. Go back tp the first terminal, type: npm run dev to launch the front-end.
+5. Go back tp the first terminal, type: npm run dev to launch the front-end.
-5. Be sure to connect your Metamask wallet to the program
+6. Be sure to connect your Metamask wallet to the program
-6. After connecting, simply click the deposit or withrawal button to perform transcations.
+7. After connecting, simply click the deposit or withrawal button to perform transcations.

 ## Authors
 @Metacrafters